angelfish dominance

-Angelfish fight each other when mating, raising fry, and when stressed.
-Male angelfish establish a hierarchy through fighting.
-They impress potential mates by driving out other fish from certain areas and claiming the territory.
 Female angelfish become aggressive when trying to protect their eggs or their partner.
 Angelfish may also attack each other when their tank conditions are sub-optimal.

 Why Is My Angelfish Being Aggressive?

-So, was your angelfish calm a few days ago, but seems annoyed for no reason?
 It may be a natural part of angelfish behavior.
 By evaluating the habits and environment of the angelfish, you can narrow down the cause.
-With this knowledge, you may not be able to calm the fish down.
-However, you can better protect the other angelfish in the tank.
+With this knowledge, you may be unable to calm the fish down.

 Are My Angelfish Fighting or Mating?

-It can be difficult for even seasoned angelfish keepers to know if their angelfish are mating or fighting.
-In fact, you may try to separate a pair that’s done nothing wrong.
-That can delay breeding, if you intend on raising fry.
-To tell the difference, you can start by knowing the real signs of fighting.
+You may try to separate a pair that’s done nothing wrong.
+That can delay breeding if you intend on raising fry.
+To determine the difference, start by identifying the signs of genuine fighting.

 How Angelfish Fight